Welcome to We Do Stuff, today I’m going to review the Red Dragon Centrophorus.

 The entire top of the mouse has a rough surface that will improve grip.
 But after a lot of use I know the surface is going to become smooth.
 The rough surface isn’t uncomfortable though but you do feel the coarseness.

 Starting at the front you have the left and the right mouse buttons.

-The scroll wheel has rubber grip for better scrolling and is able to be click down, unfortunately no side clicks.
+The scroll wheel has rubber grip for better scrolling and is able to click down, unfortunately, no side clicks.

 Behind the scroll wheel is the DPI section switch.
 This button allows you to select between 4 different DPI levels.
 Each level as a specific color and will illuminate the area just behind the switch.